florath/rmtoo/Readme.rst

 To use rmtoo, other software packages must be installed.

 rmtoo is written in python.
 At least version 2.7 of python is needed.
+(Starting with version 24 python 3 will be supported.)

 When you want to create LaTeX or PDF documentation, LaTeX is needed.